Car insurance coverage limits aren’t a fun topic to read about. But you need to understand them if you want to know whether you’re properly insured.

 A: The following limits are typical of well-insured drivers.

 A: Many states only require a small amount of property damage coverage.
 Some states require as little as $5,000!
 That won’t cover much, especially if a car is totaled.
-If you’re the at-fault driver and your coverage doesn’t cover the costs of the other driver involved, then they’re within their rights to sue you for the difference between what your insurance covers and their losses.
+If you’re the at-fault driver and your insurance doesn’t cover the other driver's costs, they can sue you for the difference between what your insurance covers and their losses.
 That’s something important to consider when making decisions about your insurance coverage limits.

 A: It depends on your finances.
 We suggest adding up all of your current assets and plus the amount you expect to earn over the next five years.
 This is the amount you’ll want an umbrella policy to cover.
 You may or may not have a large enough amount to warrant an umbrella policy.
 Your agent should be able to provide specific recommendations for you.